 What It Is

-A chloride sweat test helps diagnose cystic fibrosis (CF), an inherited disorder that makes kids sick by disrupting the normal function of epithelial cells, which make up the sweat glands in the skin and also line passageways inside the lungs, liver, pancreas, and digestive and reproductive systems.
-Kids who have CF are more prone to repeated lung infections.
+A chloride sweat test helps diagnose cystic fibrosis (CF), an inherited disorder that makes kids sick by disrupting the normal function of epithelial cells.
+These cells make up the sweat glands in the skin and also line passageways inside the lungs, liver, pancreas, and digestive and reproductive systems.
+Kids who have CF are at risk for repeated lung infections.

 The sweat test measures the amount of chloride in sweat.
 Kids with cystic fibrosis can have two to five times the normal amount of chloride in their sweat.
 In a sweat test, the skin is stimulated to produce enough sweat to be absorbed into a special collector and then analyzed.